drneilclough/nhshackday-eyeguide/src/pages/guidelines/adnexal/Orbital_cellulitis.md

  ## MANAGEMENT

  ### _IMMEDIATE_
+ ADULTS

-1. Admit under the medical team at Croydon via medical registrar on call (bleep) children under paediatric team (bleep): instruct medical team the guideline for IV treatment
+1. Admit under the medical team at Croydon via medical registrar on call ( bleep 707 or 837)
+2. Advice Medical team the following treatment:
-2. IV Ceftriaxone 2-4g daily in divided doses
+    * IV Ceftriaxone 2-4g daily in divided doses
-3. IV Metronidazole 500mg TDS for adult and children > 10 yrs old ( check BNF)
+    * IV Metronidazole 500mg TDS for adult and children > 10 yrs old ( check BNF)
-4. Saline nasal wash
+    * Saline nasal wash
-5. Otrivine Nasal Drops BD
+    * Otrivine Nasal Drops BD
-6. Bloodd: FBC, U&E, CRP, ESR, BLOOD CULTURE
+    * Bloodd: FBC, U&E, CRP, ESR, BLOOD CULTURE
-7. Order CT imaging of orbit, sinus and brain
+    * Order CT imaging of orbit, sinus and brain (3mm cut axial and coronal/ Nose to cavernous sinus)

-    * if unwell or optic nerve compromise - discuss with radiologist for scan ASAP
+**If unwell or optic nerve compromise - discuss with radiologist for scan ASAP**

-    * if well, discuss with ENT@SGH, may be reasonable to observe effect of antibiotic first.
+CHILD
+1. Refer to Paediatric Assessment Unit for admission (tel: 07562647897 or via the Paediatric Registrar on-call.)
+2. Advice paed team to treat with IV abx ( paed team will have own protocol, however if unclear:)
+    * Ceftriaxone 80mg/kg (max 4mg) IV daily
+    * AND Flucloxacillin 50mg/kg ( max 2g) 6 hourly
+    * *Clindamycin 10mg/kg 8 hourly for penicillin allergies*
+    * *Metronidazole in older children or previous chronic sinus disease only*

- ### _DISCUSS WITH SGH ENT ONCALL_(bleep : )
+ ### _DISCUSS WITH SGH ENT ONCALL FOR BOTH PAED AND ADULT PATIENTS_

 1. Informationto give ENT:
     a. patient details, location of ward in CUH